Bridges to Prosperity: Strategy

 Team members celebrate completion of Bosque, El Salvador bridge.

 Safe access is transformative for households, communities, and countries.
-Bridges to Prosperity partners with local governments and community leaders to develop, enable, and advocate for national infrastructure programs that acknowledge the needs of rural populations.
+Fika partners with local governments and community leaders to develop, enable, and advocate for national infrastructure programs that acknowledge the needs of rural populations.

-To help effect this system change approach, Bridges to Prosperity is furthering the following three initiatives as outlined in the organization's strategic plan: 1) gather the evidence supporting efficacy and efficiency of safe access as a fulcrum for rural development; 2) create collective action to elevate rural transport on the development agenda; and 3) support governments with technical assistance best practices and the capacity to make smart infrastructure investments.
+To help effect this system change approach, Fika is furthering the following three initiatives as outlined in the organization's strategic plan: 1) gather the evidence supporting efficacy and efficiency of safe access as a fulcrum for rural development; 2) create collective action to elevate rural transport on the development agenda; and 3) support governments with technical assistance best practices and the capacity to make smart infrastructure investments.

 Awards

-Bridges to Prosperity has been recognized by a number of global awards.
+Fika has been recognized by a number of global awards.
 In 2016, Bridges to Prosperity was named the 2016 Eurostar Ashden Award for Sustainability, and one of the top 10 Social Enterprises in the world by Classy.